gvwilson/thirdbit/fiction/iffy/index.md

 My others have never had much of an answer.
 Truth be told,
 I suspect they've never really believed one was needed.
-Now, don't mind the noise, I'm sure you'll get used to it."
+Now, don't mind the noise.
+I'm sure you'll get used to it."

 The engines beneath them rumbled.
 The hovercraft rose like a ship being lifted by a wave,